gmodn/general_assets/README.md

 # general_assets
 My asset repo for s&amp;box.
 Open source for anyone to use.
+This also has some ported assets from various games (primarily valve titles)

 Here is a quick rundown of how all of my folders are used.